jacobblum/simDRIFT/docs/source/theory-index.rst

 -----------------------------------------------
 Developed by E.O.
 Stejskal and J.E.
-Tanner in 1965, the pulsed gradient spin echo (PGSE) experiment sensitizes a spin ensemble's echo signal to the molecular self-diffusion occurring between two applied gradient pulses [#2]_.
+Tanner in 1965, the pulsed gradient spin echo (PGSE) experiment sensitizes a spin ensemble's echo signal to the molecular self-diffusion occurring between two applied gradient pulses.
 The general idea is that a :math:`(\frac{\pi}{2})_{x}`` pulse tips the net magnetization into the transverse plane, and then the bulk magnetization is hit with a gradient, :math:`\mathbf{g}`, for duration :math:`\delta` that encodes a position-dependent phase shift according